CoderKumarS/LogIN/Readme.md

 This is a Basic ``Java CRUD Operation Project`` using jsp view page ,servlet for routing and mysql as database.

 *To Run the Program :*
-First Setup the database and update the basic information of in.sp.database.Database.java file.
+* First Setup the database and update the basic information of in.sp.database.Database.java file.
 Change the user the username, password, and database name as per your database.

-Second Configure the MySQL connector from /webapp/WEB-INF/lib/mysqlconnector.jar in buildpath.
+* Second Configure the MySQL connector from /webapp/WEB-INF/lib/mysqlconnector.jar in buildpath.

+* Third add the apache tomcate server to run the project on localhost.
 *MySQL commands to create the database :*
 > CREATE DATABASE myProject;